-This number may change.
+This number is not yet fixed.
 Please be aware that calling camp on Iridium can be as expensive as 6 USD per minute.
 Please ask the Field Operations Manager which number is current.

 Only some of the Iridium numbers will be available at any given time.
 Please ask the Field Operations Manager (FOM) which number is current.